Spot-winged thrush

 The spot-winged thrush, (Geokichla spiloptera), is an Asian thrush, a group within the large thrush family Turdidae.
 It is an endemic resident breeder in Sri Lanka.

+Description

+Adults of this medium-sized thrush, which measures 21 to 27 cm in total length and weighs 70 g are light brown above with a double wing bar of white spots.
+The pale face has two dark bars.
+The underparts are white with heavy spotting.
+The bill is black and legs are yellow.
+The song is a rich and varied whistling.
+Young birds have buff streaking on the upperparts, and the face and the underparts are light brown with heavy streaking.

+Ecology & Behavior

 This uncommon species breeds in hill rainforests, and to a lesser extent in drier woodlands, at altitudes between 500 and 2000 m.
 The wintering areas are similar but include less well-wooded areas, and are generally at 750 to 1500 m altitude.
 The spot-winged thrush is generally solitary and can be quite secretive, especially in the dense undergrowth and bamboo clumps it favours.